jk-mayne/burp-annotator/README.md

 ## Features

-- Mark URLs as scanned manually through the context menu
 - Automatically track URLs that have been actively scanned
 - View scan status in a custom editor tab
-- Track both manual and active scan annotations
+- Track active scan and other tool annotations

 ![Screenshot](images/Scanned.png)